saturneric/GpgFrontend/README.md

 QT: http://trolltech.no/ , http://trolltech.no/downloads/opensource

 The icons of this software use materials from Alibaba vector icon library.
 The Alibaba vector icon library is free to use.
-The icons in the free library are not registered as trademarks.
+The icons in the free library aren't registered as trademarks.
 There is no copyright issue involved and can be used commercially.